The One Crucial Thing to Do When Your Partner Is Upset

 Note: It is important to perform all 5 steps correctly to achieve the desired impact.

-Lastly, emotional validation is always more effective when both members of the couple practice it.
-So you might want to share this article with your partner.
+Emotional validation is always more effective when both members of the couple practice it.
+So you might want to share this post with your partner.

 Copyright 2017 Guy Winch